CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-application-server.md

 {{% alert type="warning" title="Warning" %}}Disabling specific TLS versions or specific Cipher Suites can have impact on Cortex components themselves as well as their communication capabilities with third party systems and services, e.g. Flow Debugger Service executing flows with blocks which communicate with 3rd parties via PowerShell or REST.
 All parties communicating together must support a shared protocol version and cipher suite, otherwise they will not be able to establish a secure communication link between each other.{{% /alert %}}

 The settings can be applied by running a script.
-Be aware that each server will be restarted when the script is run.
+Be aware that the server will be restarted when the script is run.
 Apply the settings by following these instructions:

 1. Open a Windows PowerShell (x64) window as administrator.
 1. Navigate PowerShell to inside the `Cortex Innovation 2022.6 - App Server Install Scripts` folder using the following command, modifying the path as necessary: